Never count him out: Nadal rallies past Shapovalov in Rome - WHIZ News

 Also reaching the quarterfinals was 6-foot-11 (2.11-meter) American Reilly Opelka, who eliminated Karatsev, an Australian Open semifinalist, 7-6 (6), 6-4.

-Opelka served 18 aces and won 52 of 69 points on his serve to record his third consecutive straight-set win this week — after entering Rome on a six-match losing streak that included dealing with a bout of COVID-19.
-He has yet to drop his serve in three matches this week.
+Opelka served 18 aces to record his third consecutive straight-set win this week — after entering Rome on a six-match losing streak that included dealing with a bout of COVID-19.
+He has yet to drop his serve this week.

 Opelka next faces Argentine qualifier Federico Delbonis, who beat Felix Auger-Aliassime 7-6 (3), 6-1.

-Sabalenka, who overcame Barty in the Madrid Open final on Saturday, committed more than twice as many unforced errors as Gauff — 36 to 17.

-It’s the fourth time this season that the 17-year-old Gauff has reached the quarterfinals.
-She said she was helped by a breathing technique she learned from watching the Japanese anime series Demon Slayer.
+The 17-year-old Gauff said she was helped by a breathing technique she learned from watching the Japanese anime series Demon Slayer.

 “The main character, Tanjiro, he has this breathing technique right before he fights.
 When I get nervous, I notice that slowing down my breathing helps me a lot,” Gauff said.
 “At least five to 10 times it was in my head.
 You got to do the total concentration breathing that Tanjiro does.”